organiclever/the-organic/the-khadim/README.md

 ## Building the Project

-To build the project, run the following command in the `mngr` directory:
+To build the project, run the following command in the `khadim` directory:

 `dotnet build`